plentymarkets/docs-raw/plentyInterface/Property.md

 Clears the filter array.

-### PropertyRelationMarkupRepositoryContract<a name="property_contracts_propertyrelationmarkuprepositorycontract"></a>
+### PropertyAvailabilityRepositoryContract<a name="property_contracts_propertyavailabilityrepositorycontract"></a>

-This interface allows you to get, list, create, update and delete property relation markups.
+Get, create, update and delete property availability.

 #### Namespace